Skip to main content

 Late is not enough.
 In the provided guidance, being unpaid alone is not enough; the debt must be 100% worthless before it can be deducted.

-Based on the provided sources, nonbusiness bad debt is framed as a bona fide loan with a real expectation of repayment, and it is reported on Form 8949.
-The sources here do not provide a full IRS test for business bad debt, so do not treat the labels as interchangeable.
+Nonbusiness bad debt is a bona fide loan with a real expectation of repayment, reported on Form 8949.
+Do not treat business bad debt and nonbusiness bad debt as interchangeable.
 If your fact pattern is an unpaid client invoice, do not relabel it as a loan unless your documents actually support that structure.

 Keep evidence of both the debt and your collection attempts.
 The source-backed examples here are letters, invoices, and phone-call records.
 If you are claiming a loan-based debt, keep written repayment terms, such as a promissory note, that show repayment intent.